-IPA is a lung infection whereby A. fumigatus conidia start to swell and form filamentous forms called germ tubes (short tubes) and hyphae (long tubes).
-These elongated cells can penetrate host cells and cause damage, and allow A. fumigatus to disseminate into the bloodstream.
-Our immune system also reacts more violently to these forms of the fungus which stimulate production of pro-inflammatory cytokines resulting in immunopathology.
+If the immune system is ill-equipped to deal with inhaled conidia, these spores can start to swell and form filamentous forms called germ tubes (short tubes) and hyphae (long tubes).
+These elongated cells can penetrate host cells and cause damage.
+Our immune system also reacts more violently to these forms of the fungus which stimulate production of pro-inflammatory cytokines and may contribute towards immunopathology.

 Immunity to A. fumigatus

 When conidia swell and start forming germ tubes/hyphae, the fungal cell wall starts to change.
 This results in exposure of previously hidden pathogen-associated molecular patterns (PAMPs); key molecules recognised by receptors of the innate immune system (pattern recognition receptors, PRRs).

 For example, β-glucans primarily make up the cell walls of fungal hyphae but are shielded from the immune system in conidia by a proteinaceous layer. β–glucans are recognised by the PRR, Dectin-1, expressed by myeloid cells, which initiates inflammatory responses to most types of fungi (Figure 1).
 In A. fumigatus infections, Dectin-1 mediates uptake and killing of A. fumigatus.
 Humans with a point mutation in the Dectin-1 gene are highly susceptible to A. fumigatus infection following transplants and this is cited as a risk factor.